-Kelly Adams Engert Coordinator, Disability Services Office of Academic Support, Seton Hall 716.286.8541 Fax: 716.286.8063 Email: kadams@niagara.edu
+Kelly Engert Coordinator, Disability Services Seton Hall 716.286.8541 Fax: 716.286.8063 Email: kadams@niagara.edu

 A student with a disability is responsible for disclosing and documenting the current substantial limitation(s) they are likely to have in the university setting.
 Documentation must be submitted from a qualified professional and must support the student's need for accommodation/services.